hager9/html-form/README.md

 # html-form
 ## a very simple html page with some inline style
-it's a form containing fieldset and different input types
+it's a form containing fieldset and different input types ;
+not responsive design